 How to move from Premium Encoding to v3 Standard Encoder or partner-based solutions

-The v2 API no longer supports the Premium Encoder, customers that previously used the workflow based Premium Encoder for HEVC encoding should migrate to the new v3 Standard Encoder with HEVC encoding support
+The v2 API no longer supports the Premium Encoder workflows.
+Customers that previously used the workflow based Premium Encoder for HEVC encoding should migrate to the new v3 Standard Encoder with HEVC (8-bit) encoding support.
+10-bit HEVC encoding support is on the roadmap and will available soon.

-Customers requiring the advanced workflow features of the Premium Encoder are encouraged to migrate their solutions to an Azure advanced encoding partner solution from Telestream or .
+Customers requiring the advanced workflow features of the Premium Encoder that we do not support in the Standard Encoder are encouraged to migrate their solutions to an Azure advanced encoding partner solution from Imagine Communications, Telestream or Bitmovin.
+Please contact technical support for available partner options if required for your migration.

 Audio Indexing (Indexer v1) and Transcription Scenarios